2 - Vectors ------------------------------------------------------------------

 cats

-The resulting data frame has 3 rows (one for each cat) and 4 columns (each with a type of info about the cats, like coat color).
+), and those names became the column names. - The resulting data frame has 3 rows (one for each cat) and 3 columns (each with a type of info about the cats, like coat color).

 4 Data types